joolof/DDiT/README.md

 ### Description of the code

 The way the code works is that it first finds a bounding box where most of the dust density distribution is contained.
 This bounding box, which is a 3D ellipse, is computed from the reference radius, the outer slope of the density distribution, and the eccentricity.
-Then, for each row of pixels perpendicular to the major axis of the disk (`x` axis), the `y` and `z` coordinates for the entry and exit points of the bounding box are estimated.
+Then, for each row of pixels perpendicular to the _projected_ major axis of the disk (`x` axis), the `y` and `z` coordinates for the entry and exit points of the bounding box are estimated.
 The distance between the entry and exit points is divided in `nframe` images, and the 3D coordinates at the center of each cell are computed.
 The radial and vertical volumetric density are evaluated at the center of the grids, as well as the scattering angle, to compute the scattered light contribution.
 The final image is the sum of all those `nframe` images.
 The process is highlighted in the animation below.

 <p align="center">
   <img width="700" src="screenshots/animation.gif">